 Does frozen fat work well for fat grafting?

 Frozen fat is quite unpredictable in nature.
 If frozen fat is used for fat transfer procedure, chances for infections are quite high.
 Reputed cosmetic clinics like Hasan Surgery in Dubai harvests fresh fat and use it for the fat grafting procedure.

 Are the results of fat grafting permanent?

 Yes, they are.
 The results of a fat transfer procedure are more or less permanent.
 Unlike artificial fillers, the fat grafted to the new area becomes part of that area and therefore is not absorbed by the body.
-The area to which the fat grafting is done will show some permanent improvements which are attributed by growth factors or stem cells that accompany the transplanted fat.
+The area to which the fat grafting is done will show some permanent improvements which are attributed by growth factors that accompany the transplanted fat.